-- New markets in certified herbs and organic wild craft
+- New markets in certified herbs and organic wild crafting

-- Helped to get certified kitchen at the Langford Schoolhouse approved
+- Helped secure approval of certified kitchen at the Langford Schoolhouse

-- So stay tuned for food related courses & value-added food!
+- Stay tuned for food-related courses & value-added food!

 - Planning workshops at the Langford Schoolhouse and at Hearts' Content Organic Farm